For immediate release

 STOP AQUATIC INVADERS WITH PA SEA GRANT’S NEW APP – DOWNLOAD IT TODAY!

-Aquatic invasive species identification and reporting app “PA AIS” now available
+Aquatic invasive species identification and reporting app “PA AIS”

 (ERIE, PA) – Aquatic invasive species (AIS) pose a significant threat to Pennsylvania’s economy, freshwater resources, and native aquatic species.
 Pennsylvania Sea Grant announces, ‘there’s an app for that’ with the launch of “PA AIS,” a new, easy-to-use smart phone application.
 The “PA AIS” app is now available in the Apple App Store, with an Android version anticipated.